Evi-2003/Mini-Mac/README.md

 macOS only supports very old Nvidea GPU'S, my main pc has a 2060 Super which is not supported.
 I wanted to build this machine for using facetime, for calling to people using my headset.
 Also for learning Swift.
 Windows does not support calling from a iPhone.  --- Also when i move out, i want to give this PC or Mac to my parents.
 Depends on which OS the rather want, probaly Windows.
 For gaming and such i will use my main pc
 # BigSur
-Opencore is currently on the latest version but i have a BIG peformance issue in bigsur.
-The peformance is really, really, really, bad.
-So for now i will keep it on cataline.
+Ones i have made a stable config for OpenCore i will finally update to BigSur
 # Opencore
-Opencore currently works, not perfect, but it does
+Opencore currently works, but with very very bad peformance on BigSur.
 # Issues
-Currently i have two versions of OpenCore both will end up with a black screen, or with the message 'no mac os version'.
-So there weill be some investigation.
+OpenCore on BigSur gives extremly bad peformance.
+If i make a whole new config, so the sanity checker says it's perfect it won't boot at all.
+But the 'bad' version of opencore works with the bad peformance, while that is a older config file with the new version of OpenCore which shouldn't work.
 # TO-DO list
 - [X] Also need to buy a extra display-port cable so i can connect the second monitor to the mac.
 - [X] Finding a damn screw for the m.2 drive in the system ( Currently without screw, it works, but that's not really good practice.
 And has a change of falling out over time without screw.
 So gotta find a scre :D )
 - [X] Convert Clover to Opencore, so it will be futureproof, and even more stable for BigSur.
-* Currently does not boot into macOS with OpenCore, i'm getting 'no macOS version'. - Under investigation
 - [X] Find the right kexts or changes in the configuration so macOS can read temps.
+- [ ] Making OpenCore stable, so the peformance is reliable.